Donika Kadaj Bujupi

-Donika Kadaj Bujupi (born 20 March 1979) is a politician in Kosovo.
-She served in the Assembly of Kosovo from 2007 to 2021 and in April 2023 was appointed as an advisor to Republic of Kosovo president Vjosa Osmani.
+Donika Kadaj Bujupi (born 20 March 1979) is a Kosovan politician who served as member of the Assembly of Kosovo from 2007 to 2021 and was appointed as an advisor to Republic of Kosovo president Vjosa Osmani in 2023.
 Kadaj Bujupi was a member of the Alliance for the Future of Kosovo (AAK) for most of her time as an elected official, although from 2016 to 2018 she was a member of Vetëvendosje (VV).

 Early life and career

 Kadaj Bujupi was born in Sarajevo, in what was then the Socialist Republic of Bosnia and Herzegovina in the Socialist Federal Republic of Yugoslavia.
 When she was five years old, she moved with her family to her father's homeland of Kosovo (which was then the Socialist Autonomous Province of Kosovo in the Socialist Republic of Serbia, also part of Yugoslavia).
 She holds a bachelor's degree in journalism and mass communication from AAB University (2005) and a master's degree in the same field from the Kosovo Institute of Journalism and Communication (2007).

 Kadaj Bujupi worked for Médecins Sans Frontières from 2000 to 2001, for the city of Pristina from 2001 to 2002, and for the United Nations Interim Administration Mission in Kosovo (UNMIK) from 2002 to 2005.
 From 2005 to 2007, she was a spokesperson for the Kosovo Energy Corporation.
 In December 2005, she rejected charges that the energy corporation was discriminating against Serb communities in Kosovo.